Parijnanashram III: Ordination

 At the age of 12, Parijnanashram was chosen by the incumbent guru Anandashram Swami to be his shishya (disciple).
 He was ordained as the successor to Swami Ānandāshram in a grand ceremony of initiation as a disciple at Shivaji Park, Mumbai on March 1, 1959.
 At this ceremony, he was christened Parijñānāshram.
 This ceremony was attended by over 10,000 devotees.
 The religious heads of other Saraswat mathas were present at the ceremony and they blessed Him too.

 He studied under His guru for a long period of 7 years until Swami Ānandāshram attained Mahā-samādhi on September 16, 1966.
 After the Mahā-samādhi, He took over as the sovereign head of the community of Sāraswats.
 This long period of tutelage under His guru allowed Parijñānāshram to attain a great command over the Sanskrit scriptures.
 He toured along with His guru everywhere and thus could attain hands-on experience in the matters of spirituality as well as administration.

 Developmental activities

 Swamiji took charge of the finances of the matha and used it for large scale developmental projects.
 These projects were not just aimed at social development but also technical improvements.
 His eagerness to make the various institutions under the community self-sufficient was His ultimate aim.
 So that way, even if the generosity of the community waned, the institutions would not suffer.

-Social Development Schemes
+Social development schemes

 There were a number of social development schemes executed under the aegis of Swamiji.
 He was responsible for the restarting of the Rathōtsav ("Car Festival") in 1973 which had been suspended for 35 years due to financial insecurity.
 Other ventures included the construction of housing societies, starting an institution for the physically and mentally challenged children as well as construction of temples and a matha.